Everyone experiences scratches, cuts and blisters that typically heal on their own.

 To us, wound care treatment is a team effort.
 Our wound care team is made up of a physician, nurses, technicians and other medical professionals using advanced care treatments to help you feel better and get back to enjoying life.

-Oconee Memorial Hospital and GHS physician practices in Oconee County are improving your patient care experience by moving to a new electronic medical record (EMR) and billing system called Epic beginning in October.
+Oconee Memorial Hospital and Prisma Health physician practices in Oconee County are improving your patient care experience by moving to a new electronic medical record (EMR) and billing system called Epic beginning in October.
 Epic will help us transform healthcare by allowing physicians and other care givers to have electronic access to your records, making care even safer and more efficient.
 As with any new computer system, there is a learning curve.
 We thank you for your patience.

 Here are some ways that Epic can help us improve our services to you: